David Benedict became the Director of Athletics at the University of Connecticut in March of 2016.

-Benedict provided ongoing support for the administration of the Auburn football program and was the men’s basketball sport administrator.
 At Minnesota, Benedict held a similar position as he identified areas to increase external support and provided stewardship for sponsors and major donors.
 He worked with the University of Minnesota Foundation to create the largest athletics campaign in school history.
-Benedict directed a number of contracts and relationships that helped increase the Gophers’ revenue intake.

 Benedict was the Executive Associate Athletic Director at VCU during his time there and also served as Interim Athletic Director for several months.
 At VCU, he increased annual giving, tickets sales and sponsorship revenues each year.
 While serving as Interim AD, Benedict led the school’s transition from the Colonial Athletic Association to the Atlantic 10.

-A native of Tempe, Ariz., Benedict, aged 44, is a 1995 graduate of Southern Utah, where he was a linebacker on the football team.
-He earned a master’s degree from New Mexico Highlands in 1996, where he also was a graduate assistant football coach.
+A native of Tempe, Ariz., Benedict is a 1995 graduate of Southern Utah, where he was a linebacker on the football team.
+He earned a master’s degree from New Mexico Highlands in 1996, where he served as a graduate assistant football coach.